massimopizzol/moutreach/_posts/2017-02-01-reporting-LCA-results-part-I.markdown

 ## 2) Just put stuff in the appendix

 I read some days ago a twitter post saying something like: _"Check out the LCA of product X!
-Oh wait, it's 300 pages..."_ Well....who on earth is gong to read that?
+Oh wait, it's 300 pages..."_ I am puzzled about...who is actually gong to read that?

 In LCA, it feels like **no space will ever be large enough** to report all the study materials.
 However, this problem is bogus.
 It is not only inevitable but also necessary to make a selection of what to present.
 Because in LCA like in any other discipline some things are way more relevant than others.
-Secondly, let's not confuse communication and documentation.
-In my experience a critical selection of the material is always possible and the easiest thing is to **organize stuff in a main document plus appendix** (in the case of a journal article this would be the _manuscript_ and _supplementary material(s)_).
+Most importantly, let's not confuse communication and documentation.
+In my experience a critical selection of the material is always possible and the easiest thing is to **organize stuff in a main document plus appendix**.
+In the case of a scientific journal article this would be the _manuscript_ and _supplementary material_.

 The former one is concise, structured, and should tell the main story for those who are simply interested in understanding what is going on and what are key take home messages.
-The latter is used to document the details behind the study and to provide additional information for those who want to understand what is going on "under the hood" and e.g. use some of the data or results for their own analysis.
-A quick google search will tell that the word "appendix" derives from the Latin word "appendere" _‘hang upon’_.
+The latter is used to document the details behind the study and to provide additional information for those who want to understand what is going on _under the hood_ and e.g. use some of the data or results for their own analysis.
+A quick google search will tell that the word _appendix_ derives from the Latin word _appendere_, i.e. _‘hang upon’_.
 So it's the place where to hang all the stuff one doesn't really need right now but may be useful later on...

 Here below a summary of differences between main document and appendix.